Executive Committee

 The current Executive Committee for the International Network for School Attendance (INSA) has members from five countries, including members instrumental in establishing the Lorentz Workshop which led to the formation of INSA (see History of INSA).

-In 2023, Glenn Melvin (Australia) is President, Carolyn Gentle-Genitty (USA) is Vice President, David Heyne (Netherlands) is Immediate Past President, Gil Keppens (Belgium) is Chair of the Scientific Program Committee, and Catriona O’Toole (Ireland) is Chair of the Education, Training, and Policy Committee.
+In 2025, Glenn Melvin (Australia) is President, Yali Horta (Chile) is a Committee Member, David Heyne (Netherlands) is Immediate Past President, Gil Keppens (Belgium) is Chair of the Scientific Program Committee, and Catriona O’Toole (Ireland) is Chair of the Education and Policy Committee and Lisa McKay-Brown (Australia) is Secretary.
 The Executive Committee consults with the 21 founding members of INSA on matters of its mission, methods, and progression.

 "Education is central to children's healthy development.
 By forming a professional network we increase the sharing of knowledge and support the development of new ideas about improving school attendance.
 This is central to the Mission of INSA and I’m proud to support this Mission."